Clibor is a clipboard history manager. Give it a try!

 Utilize TXT-Crypter

-We have created a service called TXT-Crypter that allows you to easily encrypt and decrypt text.
+We have developed a service called TXT-Crypter, which allows you to easily encrypt and decrypt text.

-Please confirm that the password part can be decrypted.
+Please check that the password section can be successfully decrypted.

 A new tool that blends your everyday work apps into one.
 It's the all-in-one workspace for you and your team